basecrypto/base/README.md

 1. Download this package as a ZIP using the green 'Clone or download' button above

-2. Make sure you have NodeJS and NPM installed
+2. Make sure you have [Node and NPM](https://nodejs.org/en/) installed

 3. Unzip the downloaded package and then from the command line, navigate to the unzipped location